Zuhayr-Damji/PastPaperQuestions/README.md

 on load question:
-  domain/board/subject do some query stuff "topic/subtopic"
+  domain/board/subject do some query stuff "q=topic,subtopic"